EvgenyTreskin/ReadAndFindFromExcelFile/README.md

 # ReadAndFindFromXlsxFile

-When you compile this code you must enter three groups of symbols in console and press Enter after each, then the program compare your data and data in .xmls file
+When you compile this code you must enter three groups of symbols in console and press Enter after each, then the program compare your data and data in .xmls/.xml file

 Used dependencies
 <dependencies>